stffnfdlr/dot-emacs/readme.md

 This is Steffen's [emacs](https://www.gnu.org/software/emacs/) configuration.
 Its written in [org-mode](https://orgmode.org/)'s literate programming style and uses `use-pacakge` to automatically install, load, and configure packages.

-Sections are devided into bullet points.
+Sections are divided into bullet points.

 ## Structure